Avenatti cast as both thief, generous lawyer at NYC trial

 “As impulsive and impetuous as she is, she’s not as bad as some of my other clients,” he later added.

-On cross-examination, Janklow said he “liked him and believed in what he was doing.”
+On cross-examination, Janklow said he “liked him and believed in what he was doing,” although communications between the men showed that he became increasingly frustrated as Avenatti insisted he not communicate with Daniels, who kept demanding to know where her money was.

 Seated among spectators at the trial was Michael Cohen, Trump’s former personal lawyer who — days before the presidential election in 2016 — helped to arrange a $130,000 payment to Daniels to prevent her from talking publicly about her claims to a sexual encounter with Trump a decade earlier.